cysouw/diathesis/text/c04_reflexive.md

 ### [ NAD | NaD ] Self-inflicting accusative reflexive + dative

-In contrast to the previous reflexive construction, it is uncommon for ditransitives verbs to allow for a reflexive accusative \Next[a,b].
+In contrast to the previous reflexive construction, it is uncommon for ditransitive verbs to allow for a reflexive accusative \Next[a,b].
 The verbs listed here are surely not all that allow for this construction, but it is a rather restricted phenomenon and there do not seem to be very many more verbs of this kind.

 \ex.
  \a.
 Ich passe den Bürgersteig dem Plan an.